TABLE OF CONTENTS:

 The proper shirt will have a square cut body with split side seams, shoulder reinforcement, underarm gussets, a small square-cut falling collar, hand sewn button holes and felled seams.
 Domet flannel shirts had a split front with single button closure at the collar and a single button at each cuff.
 The gray wool/wool flannel shirt had two or three buttons on a placket front and one button on each cuff.
 Cardboard-backed tin buttons.

 Re-enactor Notes: Government issue shirts during the war were NOT made of muslin (as sold by many sutlers).
 This shirt was issued in very, very high numbers and is underrepresented in the hobby.
-However this is somewhat understanable.
-If made true to the originals, Domet Flannel shirts will be rough and scratchy and a Bottom Shirt (undershirt) may need to be worn with it.
+Members are encouraged to purchase an issue shirt, but it is not a required item.

 Further reading: Federal Issue Shirts by Chris Sullivan